newrelic/rpm_contrib/README.md

 ### Camping

 The gem will detect a Camping app but you need to manually add the instrumentation to your configuration file.
 See RPMContrib::Instrumentation::Camping for more information.

+In addition you will need to load the gems in the following order: 1) Camping, 2) rpm_contrib,
+3) newrelic_rpm.

 ### Crack